juansgomez87/datasets_emotion/README.md

 [9] Cancino-Chacón, C.E., et al. (2018).
 Computational Models of Expressive Music Performance: A Comprehensive and Critical Review.
 Frontiers in Digital Humanities, 5.

+[10] Dufour, I. & Tzanetakis, G. (2018).
+Using circular models to improve music emotion recognition.
+IEEE Transactions on Affective Computing.

-[10] Korzeniowski, F. et al. (2020).
+[10] Korzeniowski, F., et al. (2020).
 Mood Classification using Listening Data.
 In Proceedings of the 21st International Society for Music Information Retrieval Conference (ISMIR).
 Virtual.

 [11] Chaki, S., et al. (2020).
 Explaining perceived emotion predictions in music: an attentive approach.
 In Proceedings of the 21st International Society for Music Information Retrieval Conference (ISMIR).
 Virtual.